Lighting Fireworks By Hand

 |Easy to hold in gloved hands?||Yes||Yes|

 When buying a blow torch you will have a choice of different gas, some more expensive than others, such as propane gas cylinders or mixed gas.
-We’ve asked a number of professional firers who have told us there’s no difference in terms of lighting fireworks, so the cheaper gas is fine.
-This is certainly our experience too when using propane which has an excellent flame strength.
+I’ve asked a number of professional firers who have told me there’s no difference in terms of lighting fireworks, so the cheaper gas is fine.
+This is certainly my experience too when using propane which has an excellent flame strength.

 Some tips regarding blow torches: